Monopoly Myths: Is Concentration Leading to Higher Markups?

 Joe Kennedy is a senior fellow at ITIF.
-He has worked as an attorney and economist on a wide variety of public policy issues.
-His previous positions include chief economist with the U.S. Department of Commerce and general counsel for the U.S. Senate Permanent Subcommittee on Investigations.
+For over 30 years, he has worked as an attorney and economist on a wide variety of public policy issues.
+His previous positions include chief economist with the U.S. Department of Commerce, and general counsel for the U.S. Senate Permanent Subcommittee on Investigations.
 He is president of Kennedy Research, LLC, and the author of Ending Poverty: Changing Behavior, Guaranteeing Income, and Transforming Government (Rowman & Littlefield, 2008).
-Kennedy has a law degree and a master’s degree in agricultural and applied economics from the University of Minnesota and a Ph.D. in economics from George Washington University.
+Kennedy has a law degree and a master’s degree in agricultural and applied economics from the University of Minnesota, and a Ph.D. in economics from George Washington University.

 The Information Technology and Innovation Foundation (ITIF) is a nonprofit, nonpartisan research and educational institute focusing on the intersection of technological innovation and public policy.
 Recognized as the world’s leading science and technology think tank, ITIF’s mission is to formulate and promote policy solutions that accelerate innovation and boost productivity to spur growth, opportunity, and progress.